 To avoid damage to the cooktop finish, do not use rigid brushes, abrasive pads, and any abrasive cleansers.
 Use only the cleaners specially designed for cleaning glass or ceramic surfaces and use soft wiping materials.

-Avoid using cleaners which contain ammonia or chlorine bleach as they can permanently stain the cooktop.
+Avoid using cleaners that contain ammonia or chlorine bleach as they can permanently stain the cooktop.

 Don’t use caustic cleaning agents, flammable liquids or any petroleum products for cleaning the cooktop.